France in the Eurovision Song Contest 2008: Final

 The French performance featured Sébastien Tellier on stage dressed in a suit with a black shirt and wearing black sunglasses, joined by five backing vocalists wearing sunglasses, wigs and fake facial hair which resembled Tellier: Abigael Debit, Falone Tayoung, Marie Djemali, Sheliyah Masry and Stanislas Debit.
 The performance began with Tellier entering the stage driving a small golf buggy branded with the French Tricolour and carrying a helium filled inflatable globe that he later inhaled from, causing his voice to become higher-pitched.
 The stage colours were predominately green and orange and the LED screens displayed warm colours, which turned into a sea where the image of a black sun rose above.
 France placed nineteenth in the final, scoring 47 points.

+In a 2026 interview with British radio presenter Jo Whiley on BBC Radio 2 Tellier claimed that his intention was to crash the golf buggy into the stage, but was prevented from doing so by EBU officials due to safety concerns.

 Voting

 Below is a breakdown of points awarded to France and awarded by France in the second semi-final and grand final of the contest.
 The nation awarded its 12 points to in the semi-final and to in the final of the contest.